Quiet Quitting is all the rage now.

 Now you know why so many people resisted wearing masks (even if they put a political or religious spin on their rationale.)

-Quiet Quitting: A Response to Ossified Work Models
+Quiet Quitting Is a Response to Outdated Work Models

 At some point, we just need to cry “Uncle!” and redirect what energy we have left to self-care.
 Quiet Quitting is simply a way to recapture balance and freedom without taking the severe step of quitting altogether, as the Great Resignation cohort did.

 When your company won’t or can’t give you the work-life balance you need, it’s time to disengage from “the hustle” and coast.